cardil/kobra2-fw-tools/README.md

 This repository contains tools for the Anycubic Kobra 2 Series 3D printers.

 > [!WARNING]
-> This repository is unmaintained.
-I'm not using the printer anymore and I don't have the time to maintain it.
-I'm archiving this repository and will delete it in 1 year.
-So if you want to use it, you need to fork it and maintain it yourself.
-Same goes for the firmware repository.
+> This repository is only partially maintained.
+I'm not the original author, just some user that tries to keep it alive.

 ### Documentation